 I take notes during sessions and will also produce other notes and records regarding your treatment.
 These notes constitute my clinical and business records, which by law, I am required to maintain.
 Such records are the sole property of the therapist.
 Should you request a copy of my records, such a request must be made in writing.
 I reserve the right, under California law, to provide you with a treatment summary in lieu of actual records.
 I also reserve the right to refuse to produce a copy of the record under certain circumstances.
 I typically maintain records for seven years following termination of therapy.
 After seven years, your records will be destroyed in a manner that preserves your confidentiality.

-I do my best to return phone calls quickly.
+I do my best to return phone calls and emails quickly.
 However, I cannot guarantee my availability during an emergency.
 Please understand that as a solo, outpatient practitioner, I am unable to personally provide continuous 24-hour crisis services.
 In the event of a medical emergency or an emergency involving a threat to your safety or the safety of others, please call 911 to request emergency assistance or go to the nearest emergency room.

-Fees will be paid in full at the beginning of each session.
+Fees will be paid in full prior to each session.
 You will be given reasonable notice of any fee increases.
 A $30 service charge will be assessed for checks returned for insufficient funds, in addition to the expectation of an immediate full payment of the regular fee.
 The fee and service charge must be paid before the next appointment can be scheduled.